Merging Geological, Seismic Reflection and Magnetotelluric Data in the Purcell Anticlinorium

 Project location: Southeast BC

-This project is re-examining the potential for undiscovered sulphide mineralization in BC's Belt-Purcell Basin using existing and publicly-available information.
+This project is targeting undiscovered sulphide mineralization in BC's Belt-Purcell Basin -- host to the historic Sullivan mine, one of the largest lead-zinc-silver deposits in the world - using publicly-available earth science information.

 - Invert existing magnetotelluric data for southeast BC,